osthread/Trinix/README.md

 About Trinix:
 * Trinix is a simple community bot
-* I made Trinix because I was bored.
-Trinix Will be online 24/7
+* Trinix will mainly be online 24/7.

 Contact me:
 * Discord: UnknownToska#8888